 PubNub Kafka Sink Connector

-This guide provides steps for deploying PubNub Kafka Sink Connector to integrate Apache Kafka with the PubNub real-time messaging service and let you forward data from Apache Kafka topics directly to PubNub channels.
+This guide shows how to deploy the PubNub Kafka Sink Connector.
+Use it to integrate Apache Kafka with the PubNub real-time messaging platform and stream events from Kafka topics to PubNub channels.

-You can choose between two paths: testing with a preconfigured Docker Compose setup or deploying the connector to a production Kafka environment.
+Choose a path that fits your needs: test with a preconfigured Docker Compose setup, or deploy to a production Kafka environment.

 Stream events from PubNub to Kafka